top of page

 The adjective 'rustic' has its etymological origins in Latin and Old French.
 It is derived from the Latin word 'rusticus,' which means 'of the countryside' or 'rural.'
 In the context of Latin, 'rusticus' was associated with the simplicity and roughness often found in rural or country living.
 This Latin term was adopted into Old French as 'rustique,' retaining its meaning.
 'Rustic' entered the English language in the late Middle Ages and describes something characteristic of rural or country living, typically with a rough or unfinished appearance.
 Its etymology highlights the connection between the word and the unrefined, natural qualities associated with rural life, as reflected in its Latin and Old French roots in 'rusticus' and 'rustique.'

-Quiz: Find the meaning of rustic
+Find the correct meaning of the adjective rustic:

 Try Again!